Reddit-fuelled retail trading frenzy spreads to Europe

 European Union regulators have also said they may intervene after a surge in online share trading by retail investors since restrictions to tackle the COVID-19 pandemic were introduced.

-Younger overseas investors are ignoring domestic shares in favour of the U.S. because it offers both the Reddit rally stocks and many of the world's household name tech companies such as Apple Inc, Amazon and Tesla.
+Younger overseas investors are ignoring domestic shares in favour of the US because it offers both the Reddit rally stocks and many of the world's household name tech companies such as Apple, Amazon and Tesla.

-Lewis Harding, a 22-year-old Freetrade user from Leeds, said he holds a mix of US and UK shares in his portfolio, including Facebook Inc, Bank of America Corp, British American Tobacco Plc and Unilever Plc .
+Lewis Harding, a 22-year-old Freetrade user from Leeds, said he holds a mix of US and UK shares in his portfolio, including Facebook, Bank of America, British American Tobacco and Unilever.

 He made his first investment in 2017, buying shares of Aphria Inc one of the world's largest cannabis companies.